 “Be cautious of your expenses so you don’t do a cost overrun,” said Doug.
 “It’s easy for buyers to not realize how much work they’re doing.
 The shinier it is, the more expensive, so it’s important to be cognizant of budgeting.”

 And there you have it, your fixer-upper loan questions answered.
 Now, while we may not have answered all of your questions, we hope to have at least helped you understand your options.
+And don't forget to make sure you're covered with an affordable home insurance policy.
 Onward you go!

 ©2021, Consumer Agent Portal, LLC.
 All rights reserved.